Jungle Love (Steve Miller Band song)

-According to Greg Douglass, Turner and Douglass originally wrote the song for Dave Mason.
+According to Greg Douglass, he and Turner wrote the song for Dave Mason, who turned it down.
 Turner gave a demo of the record to Miller, who liked it, and the Steve Miller Band (with Douglass playing guitar) recorded it in 30 minutes on the last day of recording for Book of Dreams.

 Cash Box called it "a hard-rocking, energetic tune" and said that "the vocal here is delivered with a shout, but carefully orchestrated instruments, especially the organ, make a clear statement of each melodic hook."
 Record World called it an "up-beat, well-produced single-with a synthesizer opening."

 Guitar tuning

-Greg Douglass' guitar is tuned to 'Open A' (which is, low to high, E-A-E-A-C#-E).
+Greg Douglass' guitar is tuned to 'Open A' (which is, low to high, E-A-E-A-C#-E), and is performed on a 1965 Epiphone Riviera through a Quilter "Duck" amplifier.
 It is the only guitar on the studio recording.